Alaska Wildlife: Eagles and Whales Aboard Luxury Yacht Northern Song

 This is a very exclusive and small-group workshop.
 Travel in comfort aboard the Northern Song with a very small-group of like-minded photographers and wildlife enthusiasts.
 There's only room for 7 guests!

 We start in Sitka, Alaska and end in Petersburg, Alaska.
-We'll board our yacht on April 6, and live aboard for the next 8 nights.
+We'll board our yacht on April 6, and live aboard for the next deight nights.
 Our shooting routine will include many opportunities to photograph eagles, humpback and killer whales, seals, sea lions, black bears, and more.
 We'll spend time teaching you the fine points of catching birds in flight, such as eagles catching fish in their talons, and so much more.
 Landscape opportunities abound—with the tidewater glaciers, icebergs, fjords, and waterfalls that seem to be everywhere.
 There's no shortage of deck space aboard our yacht, so don't worry about that.
 When we have downtime, there will be opportunities for individual instruction and group image reviews.

 During this workshop we will be traveling aboard our private, 84-foot world-class expedition yacht, The Northern Song.
 This luxuriously appointed yacht offers an ideal balance of public and personal space with ample outdoor areas for photography and lounging.
 Your cabin is clean, bright and comfortable, with a private bathroom and shower.
 There's plenty of public space to spread out and relax.

 Each day, as much as possible, we'll feature image reviews and critique, as well as Lightroom instruction.
 Plan on working hard!

 We will have an on-board chef who will be preparing freshly caught salmon, crab, halibut, shrimp, caviar and black cod purchased from Southeast Alaska fishermen.
 Of course it's not all fish, and any dietary requirements can be accommodated.
 Dinner will be served alongside a selection of boutique wines or specialty beers from Alaskan Brewing Company in Juneau.

-You will be guided and taught by Andy Williams, an accomplished professional photographer and photographic educator who has a deep passion for the outdoors.
+You will be guided and taught by Juan Pons, an accomplished professional photographer and photographic educator who has a deep passion for the outdoors.
 Juan has also led this workshop more times than anyone on the planet!